UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

-# Syllabus for CSc 520: Principles of Programming Languages
+# Syllabus for CSc 520: Principles of Programming Languages (REVISED March 23, 2020)

 Gould-Simpson 701, Mondays and Wednesdays 3:30-4:45pm